hmxmilohax/Rock-Band-4-Deluxe/README.md

 /data/GoldHEN/plugins/no_share_watermark.prx
 ```

 after that, copy the `ps4` folder found in `_build/` to your ps4 in the folder `/data/GoldHEN/AFR/CUSA02084/` for a US copy or `/data/GoldHEN/AFR/CUSA02084/` for a EU copy.
-If the folder does not exist, create it.
+If the AFR/CUSA##### folder does not exist on your ps4, create it.
+If the ps4 folder already exists on your ps4, delete it.

 ## Included Dependencies